MiSikora/laboratory/library/docs/gradle-plugin.md

 }
 ```

-This way `:module-a` will not contribute its feature flags to generation of a feature factory and feature storage.
+This way, `:module-a` will not contribute its feature flags to the generation of a feature factory and feature storage.

 ## Full configuration